INF5722 - Experimental Design of IT

 - 50% oral: project presentation and group examination of the curriculum.

-The written report needs to be accepted before the student can participate in the oral exam.
+The written report needs to be approved before the student can participate in the oral exam.
 Both parts must be passed in the same semester.

 Grades are awarded on a scale from A to F, where A is the best grade and F is a fail.
 Read more about the grading system.